mvasilenko/mvasilenko-blog/content/ci-github-circle-ci-aws-ecr-deploy.md

 ```

-Login to AWS ECR docker repository, tag locally built image,
+Login to AWS ECS docker repository, tag locally built image,
-push it to the AWS ECR repository
+push it to the AWS ECS repository

 ```
       - deploy: